ibrahim-s/searchWith/readme.md

 *	Yes you  can do that from the setting panel,  and adjust the menu to fit to your mood and needs.
 *	You can from there, add to Search with menu, other available search engines
 *	And you can if you like, remove an item from it, move item up, move item down, or return and set it to default state.
+*	If you want these modifications to be permanant, you have to save configuration after wards.
 *	Want to search Google using other language options?
 Go to, Search With category in setting panels
 From the cumbo box there, you can choose search Google either: